Maryland Medical Marijuana Laws

 Contact Haven to Learn More

 If you’d like to find out whether you qualify for medical marijuana, the first step in the process is to be evaluated by a licensed doctor.
-At Haven, we can help you along the process of receiving access to the cannabis treatments you need.
+At Haven, we can help you through the process of receiving access to the cannabis treatments you need.

 Please contact Haven using the form on this page or call 240-650-0420 today to schedule a consultation.
 We serve patients in Brandywine and throughout the surrounding areas of Maryland.